 IMPROVEMENTS: The existing parking, access, driveways, and utility infrastructure (water, sewer, electric, fire hydrants and other utility mains) will be maintained by the homeowners association (HOA).
 The Design Review Permit was conditioned to require that these site improvements be provided, and the project has been constructed in accordance with these conditions.
-In addition, the HOA will also be required to maintain the private wetland preservation area within the project.
-The maintenance requirement will be outlined in the CC&Rs (see Condition 13).

-Based on the above information and the fact that the project is constructed and occupied, staff believes that the proposed parcel is suitable for development and therefore supports the proposed map.
+Based on the above information and the fact that the project is constructed and occupied, staff believes that the proposed parcel is suitable for the proposed condominium development and therefore supports the proposed map.